oxfordroadmapping/country-profiles-clean-up-zh_hant/east-n-southeast-asia/korea-north.md

 civil law system based on the Prussian model; system influenced by Japanese traditions and Communist legal theory

 ### 憲法
-- `history`: previous 1948, 1972; latest adopted 1998 (during KIM Jong-il era)
+- `歷史`: previous 1948, 1972; latest adopted 1998 (during KIM Jong-il era)
-- `amendments`: proposed by the Supreme People’s Assembly (SPA); passage requires more than two-thirds majority vote of the total SPA membership; revised several times, last in 2023
+- `修正`: proposed by the Supreme People’s Assembly (SPA); passage requires more than two-thirds majority vote of the total SPA membership; revised several times, last in 2023

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; non-party state to the ICCt

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent must be a citizen of North Korea
+- `血統公民身份`: at least one parent must be a citizen of North Korea
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: unknown
+- `入籍的居留要求`: unknown

 ### 選舉權
 17 years of age; universal and compulsory

 ### 行政部門
-- `chief of state`: State Affairs Commission President KIM Jong Un (since 17 December 2011)
+- `國家元首`: State Affairs Commission President KIM Jong Un (since 17 December 2011)
-- `head of government`: Supreme People's Assembly President CHOE Ryong Hae (since 11 April 2019)
+- `政府首腦`: Supreme People's Assembly President CHOE Ryong Hae (since 11 April 2019)
-- `cabinet`: Cabinet or Naegak members appointed by the Supreme People's Assembly except the Minister of People's Armed Forces
+- `内閣`: Cabinet or Naegak members appointed by the Supreme People's Assembly except the Minister of People's Armed Forces
-- `elections/appointments`: chief of state and premier indirectly elected by the Supreme People's Assembly; election last held on 10 March 2019 (next to be held in March 2024)
+- `選舉/任命`: chief of state and premier indirectly elected by the Supreme People's Assembly; election last held on 10 March 2019 (next to be held in March 2024)
-- `election results`: *2019:* KIM Jong Un reelected unopposed **note 1**:  KIM Jong Un's titles include general secretary of the Workers' Party of Korea (KWP), chairman of the KWP Central Military Commission, president of the State Affairs Commission, and supreme commander of the Korean People's Army  **note 2**:  within the North Korean system, KIM Jong Un's role as chief of state is secondary to his role as general secretary of the Korean Workers' Party; chief of state is used to engage with non-communist countries such as the US; North Korea revised its constitution in 2019 to define "the Chairman of the State Affairs Commission" as "the supreme leader who represents the state"; functions as the commander-in-chief and chief executive; the specific titles associated with this office have changed multiple times under KIM's tenure, however, KIM Jong Un has been supreme leader since his father's death in 2011  **note 3**:  the head of government functions as the technical head of state and performs related duties, such as receiving ambassadors' credentials
+- `選舉結果`: *2019:* KIM Jong Un reelected unopposed **note 1**:  KIM Jong Un's titles include general secretary of the Workers' Party of Korea (KWP), chairman of the KWP Central Military Commission, president of the State Affairs Commission, and supreme commander of the Korean People's Army  **note 2**:  within the North Korean system, KIM Jong Un's role as chief of state is secondary to his role as general secretary of the Korean Workers' Party; chief of state is used to engage with non-communist countries such as the US; North Korea revised its constitution in 2019 to define "the Chairman of the State Affairs Commission" as "the supreme leader who represents the state"; functions as the commander-in-chief and chief executive; the specific titles associated with this office have changed multiple times under KIM's tenure, however, KIM Jong Un has been supreme leader since his father's death in 2011  **note 3**:  the head of government functions as the technical head of state and performs related duties, such as receiving ambassadors' credentials

 ### 立法部門
-- `description`: unicameral Supreme People's Assembly (SPA) or Ch'oego Inmin Hoeui (687 seats; members directly elected by majority vote in 2 rounds if needed to serve 5-year terms)
+- `描述`: unicameral Supreme People's Assembly (SPA) or Ch'oego Inmin Hoeui (687 seats; members directly elected by majority vote in 2 rounds if needed to serve 5-year terms)
-- `elections`: last held on 10 March 2019 (next to be held in 2024)
+- `選舉`: last held on 10 March 2019 (next to be held in 2024)
-- `election results`: percent of vote by party - NA; seats by party - KWP 607, KSDP 50, Chondoist Chongu Party 22, General Association of Korean Residents in Japan (Chongryon) 5, religious associations 3; ruling party approves a list of candidates who are elected without opposition; composition as of February 2024 - men 566, women 121, percentage women 17.6%
+- `選舉結果`: percent of vote by party - NA; seats by party - KWP 607, KSDP 50, Chondoist Chongu Party 22, General Association of Korean Residents in Japan (Chongryon) 5, religious associations 3; ruling party approves a list of candidates who are elected without opposition; composition as of February 2024 - men 566, women 121, percentage women 17.6%
 **note**:  the SPA functions as a rubberstamp legislature; the Korean Workers' Party selects all candidates

 ### 司法部門
-- `highest court(s)`: Supreme Court or Central Court (consists of one judge and 2 "People's Assessors" or, for some cases, 3 judges)
+- `最高法院`: Supreme Court or Central Court (consists of one judge and 2 "People's Assessors" or, for some cases, 3 judges)
-- `judge selection and term of office`: judges elected by the Supreme People's Assembly for 5-year terms
+- `法官遴選和任期`: judges elected by the Supreme People's Assembly for 5-year terms
-- `subordinate courts`: lower provincial courts as determined by the Supreme People's Assembly
+- `下級法院`: lower provincial courts as determined by the Supreme People's Assembly

 ### 政黨
 **major parties**: Korean Workers' Party or KWP (formally known as Workers' Party of Korea) General Association of Korean Residents in Japan (Chongryon; under KWP control) **minor parties**:  Chondoist Chongu Party (under KWP control)Social Democratic Party or KSDP (under KWP control)